Gamanware/Willang/README.md

 # Willang
-Willang is an open-source programming language
+Willang is an open-source programming language.
+Visit http://beta.gamanware.ga/Willang/Documentation/ to see hows its done!